 Applies to the following Sophos products and versions Sophos Endpoint Security and Control for Windows Sophos Anti-Virus for macOS Sophos Anti-Virus for Linux

-A MIME type for this file extension already exists
+A MIME type for this file extension already exists"

 This list is subject to change.
 CID is located at C:\ProgramData\Sophos\Update Manager\Update Manager\CIDs\Sxxx

-. .bom .bundle .conf .configuration .crl .crt .dat .gz .ide .icns .lproj .nib .pem .pkg .plist .png .rtf .rtfd .strings .tif .tiff .txt .upd .vdb .xml
+. .aif .bom .bundle .conf .configuration .custom .crl .crt .dat .gz .helpertool .ide .icns .lproj .nib .pem .pkg .plist .png .rtf .rtfd .strings .tif .tiff .txt .upd .vdb .xml

-You may need to cross reference the log files of AutoUpdate and the IIS web server logs to establish the file or files that cannot be downloaded.
+You may need to cross-reference the log files of AutoUpdate and the IIS web server logs to establish the file or files that cannot be downloaded.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to the community.
+For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.